ErikDodd/ten-thousand/README.md

 - How do you run tests?
 - Any tests of note?
 - Describe any tests that you did not complete, skipped, etc

+### Attributions:

+A special thank you to Justin Hammerly for helping Eric and I get started with the calculate score  method.

+Another special thank you to Domaine Scully.
+He showed us that using a for loop to iterate over the tuple is a great route for passing the rest of the tests.
+I previously tried mimicking the syntax that I used for 3 pairs and making slight adjustments but I wasn't successful.